Parks press releases archived

 ATLANTA, GA

 With Spring Break just around the corner and gas prices on the rise, Georgia’s State Parks and Historic Sites offer many ways for families to enjoy the outdoors for a fraction of the cost without having to sacrifice a fraction of the fun.
 Spring Breakers are just a tank, or less, away from sleeping under the stars, hiking through canyons, paddling through swamps, or lounging on a sandy lake shoreline.
-Visitors looking to park hop, instead of island hop this year, can save even more by purchasing the new Combo Pass.
-The Combo Pass will give park-goers access to 64 Georgia State Parks and Historic Sites for no extra cost.
 See below for ten memorable Spring Break escapes that won’t break the tank!